fschulze/mr.developer/README.rst

   in each package in develompent will be registered and updated on checkout and on updates via the develop command.
 If you don't want to initialize any submodule of any package, set value to ``never``.
-If you set the value to ``checkout``, submodules will be updated only he first time, so the ``develop update`` command will have no effect.
+If you set the value to ``checkout``, submodules will be updated only he first time, so the ``develop up`` command will not pull content from the submodule.
+Note that update only initializes new submodules, it doesn't pull newest code from original submodule repo.

   packages in develop mode are updated during each